 Flying basket: A basket where the ladies allow their legs to lift and swing outwards.
 This is dangerous for the dancers and everyone else and requires a great deal of skill to do it safely.Galop: Spring to the right on the right foot.
 Commence closing with the left foot, but before this finishes, spring from the right foot (to repeat the start of the step) and allow both feet to touch in the air before landing on the left foot.
 To start the step, a quick hop on the left foot provides the spring needed by the right foot as it starts moving to the right.
 The step repeats with the same footwork and may be done to the left with opposite footwork and direction.
 This is a step that most adults can do without being taught so that although its analysis is difficult it is generally not a problem to teach.

 Grand chain: Partners face each other in a circle with the men facing anticlockwise (LOD) and the ladies facing clockwise (RLOD).
 Give right hand to partner and pass by right shoulders.
 Give left hand to the next dancer and pass by left shoulder.
 Continue giving alternately right hand and then left hand to the oncoming dancers.Longways set: A line of men facing their partners in a parallel line of ladies.
 The left most man in his line is at the top of the set which should be the end nearest to the music.

-Promenade: A couple side by side, facing the same direction, with the man a little behind the lady.
+Promenade: A couple side by side, facing the same direction, with the man a little behind the lady in an Allemande hold.
 Left hands are joined and held up.
 The right hands are joined and held up behind the lady.
 The couple move in the line of the dance around the circle.

 Proper (longways): A set is 'proper' if all the men are on the men’s side and all the ladies are on the ladies’ side of the set.